The Flash. The Scarlet Speedster. The Crimson Comet. The Sultan of Speed. The Scarlet Knight. The Fastest Man Alive.

 - Racing the Train: In one issue, Wally is fighting Dr. Alchemy while Linda Park, who had taken a new job in another city, was taking the train and leaving town after giving him a 2:00 deadline to commit to their relationship or not.
 Wally finally beats Alchemy, solves the case, then proceeds to run down the train, climb on board, and ask Linda to stay.

 - Rags to Riches: Early in his solo run, Wally West wins the lottery and is suddenly wealthy.
 He goes on a spending spree and takes steps to maintain his wealth, but made the mistake of letting his mom help manage the money.
 She manages to lose it all.
+At the beginning of Waid's run, Wally lampshades this by noting that he's been both filthy rich and dirt poor, but notes that currently he's 'somewhere in the middle'.

 - Rainbow Motif: Rainbow Raider